Dankeskirche, Sebaldsbrück

 The Dankeskirche ('Thanksgiving Church') was a small Protestant church in Sebaldsbrück, a suburb of the German city of Bremen.
 The church was consecrated in 1938, which was preceded by a political dispute over its intended name.
-Bishop Heinrich Weidemann wanted to name the church after Horst Wessel, a move which was fiercely resisted by the local National Socialist party hierarchy.
+Bishop Heinrich Weidemannwanted to name the church after Horst Wessel, a move which was fiercely resisted by the local National Socialist party hierarchy.
 The church was demolished in 1964–1965.

 Background

-In 1834 the Protestants in Sebaldsbrück were included in the parish of Horn.
+In 1834 the Protestants in Sebaldsbrück were included in the Horner Kirche.
 But in the 1930s the population of Sebaldsbrück was growing rapidly.
 For the Sebaldsbrück Protestants there were significant distances to attend mass at the churches in Horn and Oberneuland, prompting the need for the building of a church closer to the parishioners.

 The regional bishop Heinrich Weidemann of the Evangelical Church of Bremen took the initiative to build new churches in Sebaldsbrück, Osterholz and Gröpelingen.
 Notably Weidemann was a fanatical advocate of the German Christian movement, promoting syncretism between National Socialism and Christianity.
 He wished to name the new Sebaldsbrück church as the Horst-Wessel-Gedächtniskirche ('Horst Wessel Memorial Church'), in honour of National Socialist martyr Horst Wessel.
 The church to be built in Osterholtz, on the other hand, was supposed to be named after Paul von Hindenburg.